A Program Logic for Abstract (Hyper)Properties: Sublogic as an Abstraction

 \subsection{An Abstract Semantics for $\SHA_A$}

-To characterize the expressive power of $\SHA_A$, we investigate a notion of abstract semantics with respect to which the proof system is both sound and complete.
-Interestingly, this semantics does not, in general, coincide with the inductive abstract semantics defined directly on the abstract domain $A$ (given in \S~\ref{ss:inductive-semantics}).
+To characterise the expressive power of $\SHA_A$, we investigate an abstract semantics with respect to which the proof system is both sound and complete.
+Interestingly, this semantics does not, in general, coincide with the inductive abstract semantics defined directly on the abstract domain $A$ (cf.~\S~\ref{ss:inductive-semantics}).
 This discrepancy stems from the (join) rule, which enables deductions that are strictly more precise than those supported by the abstract inductive semantics.
 This phenomenon is illustrated for the interval abstraction in Example~\ref{ex:intervals-logic}.
 The key observation is that, under suitable additional conditions, the abstraction itself induces a valid interpretation monoid.
 In this context, the abstract semantics can be defined simply as the semantics associated with this abstract interpretation monoid.
 This yields a semantic characterization that precisely matches the deductive power of the proof system $\SHA_A$.

 \begin{lemmarep}[Abstract interpretation monoid] Let $(D, \sqsubseteq, \oplus, \base[D])$ be an interpretation monoid and let $D \galoiS{\alpha}{\gamma} A$ be a Galois insertion.
 Assume that the abstract monoidal operation $\oplus^A$ is complete (i.e., $\alpha \comp \oplus = \oplus^A \comp \alpha$ holds).
 Moreover, let $\kappa_A$ be the weight of $\mon{\alpha(\base[D])}$ with respect to the basis $\alpha(\base[D])$.
 If $\kappa_A \leq \kappa_D$, then $(A, \sqsubseteq_A, \oplus^A, \alpha(\base[D]))$ is an interpretation monoid. \end{lemmarep}